Practical example recording advance payments: Spanish legislation

 43000000 – Customers Customer X 610

-The VAT amount in the tax return takes into account the VAT amount already registered for the prepayment.
+The VAT amount in the tax return takes into account the VAT amount already registered for the advance payment.
 The resulting VAT amount is registered in the tax return for the month you record the invoice in.

-The journal entry for the collection of the remaining amount for the invoice can be recorded and matched like a standard financial journal entry.
+The journal entry for the payment of the remaining amount for the invoice can be recorded and matched like a standard financial journal entry.

 Ledger account Third party Debit Credit